teilomillet/gollm/README.md

 ## Performance Considerations

-While `goal` adds a thin abstraction layer, its impact on performance is minimal.
+While `gollm` adds a thin abstraction layer, its impact on performance is minimal.
 The main performance factors will be the responsiveness of the chosen LLM provider and the complexity of your prompts.

 ## Streaming Support

-Currently, `goal` does not support streaming responses.
+Currently, `gollm` does not support streaming responses.
 This feature is on our roadmap for future development.

 ## Project Status

-`goal` is actively maintained and under continuous development.
+`gollm` is actively maintained and under continuous development.
 We welcome contributions and feedback from the community.

 ## Examples and Tutorials

-Check out our [examples directory](https://github.com/teilomillet/goal/tree/main/examples) for more usage examples, including:
+Check out our [examples directory](https://github.com/teilomillet/gollm/tree/main/examples) for more usage examples, including:

 - Basic usage
 - Different prompt types
 - Comparing providers
 - Advanced prompt templates
-- Combining multiple `goal` features
+- Combining multiple `gollm` features
 - JSON output validation